denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 This article explores Java native variadic functions and implementation using Foreign Function and Memory API (Project Panama).

-This article is divided into two pieces: a simplified solution and an advanced solution.
+There are two solutions to the problem of the C variadic functions in Java.
+This article will focus on a simplified implementation.
+The next one will cover an advanced solution.

 ## C Variadic Functions in Java